Krystal are the UK’s largest independent web host, with nearly 200,000 websites entrusted on their servers. But how good are they?

 As I do a lot of testing when it comes to EcommerceGold, I thought I would put Krystal to the test for this review.
 Now I am not going to be using either of my main sites for this as they are both optimised and it wouldn’t be a fair test.

 Now this is just on their cloud hosting and to me, those are some very impressive times!
 I also done one with WordPress + WooCommerce and that came out at 0.95 Seconds.

 Now these figures are only quick tests to see how quick these platforms loaded in their basic forms.
 This will differ with your own site as there are lots of factors that impact on how well or poorly a live website performs.

 Krystal guarantee a 99.99% uptime and in the two years that I have been with them, there was only one time in March 2020, that I had any issues with my sites not loading and I was told that this was down to them having some issues with the server that my site was on (this was also the time I had the below average support).

 Other than this one incident, I haven’t experienced any major issues, there has been the odd time when my site has been down for 5 minutes and this usually happens in the middle of the night and doesn’t have any negative impact on my sites.

 Free SSL Certificate

-On all Krystal accounts, you can install a free SSL certificate with LetsEncrypt and this is really easy to within your sites Cpanel.
-Not only are they free to use but they also auto renew as well, which means that you don’t have to think about it once you have installed it.
+On all Krystal accounts, you can install a free SSL certificate with LetsEncrypt and this is really easy to do within your site’s Cpanel.
+Not only are they free to use but they also auto-renew as well, which means that you don’t have to think about it once you have installed it.